PujaKavalakuntla/SampleRetrofitApp/README.md

-# ListView with Imageview and Textview using Retrofit
+# ListView with Image and Text using Retrofit